ibbles/LearningUnreal/Blueprint Editor.md

 # My Blueprint Panel
 The Blueprint Editor contains the My Blueprint panel.
-The My Blueprint panel contains the [[Blueprint Variables]] that the class contains.
+The My Blueprint panel contains the [[Blueprint Variable]] that the class contains.
 To see inherited variables you must click the eye at the top of the My Blueprint panel and check Show Inherited Variables.

 # Event Graph